koonix/mpv-selectformat/README.md

 ## Installation

 1. [Download](https://github.com/koonix/mpv-selectformat/releases/latest/download/selectformat.lua)
-and copy `selectformat.lua` to your mpv's [scripts directory](https://mpv.io/manual/stable/#script-location).
+`selectformat.lua`

-3. Add a binding to your mpv's [input.conf](https://mpv.io/manual/stable/#input-conf) file for opening the menu
+2. Copy `selectformat.lua` to your mpv [scripts directory](https://mpv.io/manual/stable/#script-location).

-(selectformat doesn't add such binding itself).
+3. Add a key binding to your mpv [input.conf](https://mpv.io/manual/stable/#input-conf) file to open the menu.
 Example: `ctrl+f script-binding selectformat/menu`

 ## Features

-- Formats are grouped (folded) based on resolution to reduce clutter
+- Formats are grouped (folded) based on resolution, to reduce clutter.
 - Formats are properly sorted based on codec, protocol, etc.
-- Formats are fetched asynchronously as soon as an internet video starts
+- Formats are fetched asynchronously as soon as an internet video starts.
-- The initially-loaded format is pre-selected in the menu
+- The initially-loaded format is pre-selected in the menu.
-- More useful info about the formats are displayed compared to mpv-youtube-quality
+- More useful information about the formats is displayed compared to mpv-youtube-quality.

-## Key Bindings
+## Menu Key Bindings

-These are the key bindings for navigating the menu.
+The following key bindings can be used to navigate the menu:

 | Key(s)                 | Function |
 |------------------------|----------|